What to expect after surgery for bowel cancer

 This is a general overview of what to expect.
 Your recovery time after the operation will depend on your age, whether you had keyhole or open surgery and your general health.
 You will probably be in hospital for 4–7 days, but it can take 2–3 months to fully recover.

 Learn more about:

-- You will have to wear compression stockings while you are in hospital to help the blood in your legs to circulate.
+- While you are in hospital you will have to wear compression stockings to keep the blood flowing in your legs.

 - You will also be given a daily injection of a blood thinner to reduce the risk of developing blood clots.

 - Some people also wear a special cuff that applies intermittent pressure to the legs.

 - Some people may have to wear the stockings and have the injections for a couple of weeks after the surgery.